WHERE ARE WE GOING?

 First day

-The meeting place is in the heart of Bari, among the narrow streets of Bari Vecchia, when the city is just waking up and the air smells of freshly baked bread and laundry hanging out to dry.
-Cycling through those streets is like stepping into the living room of a large family: chairs being dragged across the floor, laughter, and the voices of women transforming dough into culinary gold—orecchiette.
-This is Puglia, and its embrace is warm and welcoming!
+The meeting point is in the heart of Bari, among the alleys of Old Bari, when the city wakes up and the air smells of freshly baked bread and laundry hanging out to dry.
+Cycling through those alleys is like entering the living room of a large family: chairs being dragged around, laughter, the voices of women transforming dough into culinary gold, orecchiette.
+This is Puglia , and its embrace is warm and welcoming!

 Second day